 - 1. Prohibit building on steep slopes. - 2.
 Encourage landowners along the Logan River to preserve the riparian vegetation along the river, including the over story (trees) and the under story (shrubs, etc.) - 3.
 Encourage landowners along the Logan River to remove concrete and asphalt riprap from the riverbank and replace it with native trees and shrubs. - 4.
-Require structures to be set back at least 30 feet from the Logan River. - 5.
-View jurisdictional wetlands as an opportunity for wetland preservation.
-Educate developers of the need to comply with the Clean Water Act when planning developments in wetlands. - 2.4.7 Goal: Establish an urban forestry program.
+Require structures to be set back at least 50 feet from the Logan River.